February 13, 2023

 When you think of a productive practice you envision an increased number of treatments as well as improved services and products available to patients and customers.
 With this in mind, you can now start thinking about the various factors that contribute to how well your dental practice is performing.

 Some of the factors that greatly affect your productivity lay beyond your dental chair.
 Online presence is one of the biggest factors.
-Patients reviews, social media presence and engagements all play a huge part in increasing your productivity.
-An improved experience on this front earns you more trust from your patients and in most instances almost assures you frequent loyal appointments from the same patient as well as a good referral.
+Patient reviews, social media presence and engagements all play a huge part in increasing your productivity.
+An improved experience on this front earns you more trust from your patients and in most instances almost assures you frequent loyal appointments from the same patient and a good referral.
 In addition, the same reviews will steer you in the right direction when aiming to make changes to your practice for the better.

 How you interact with your patients is the BIGGEST productivity factor for your practice.
 From the time your receptionist picks up a call from your patient he or she is already creating a mental picture of your practice and how they think they will feel after their treatment there.

 To ensure a long-lasting first impression you need to invest in properly training your ‘ front-line staff’ for exceptional customer service.
-To make this simpler for you make sure your staff is well versed in;
+To make this simpler for you make sure your staff is well versed in the;

 - Interactive listening techniques